 Currently the situation can only be described as chaotic.
 Whereas a Grant could usually expect to be received within 2-3 weeks, applications are now outstanding for 2-3 months.
 The Probate Registries do not acknowledge receipt of applications.
 With only the confirmation that it is being dealt with, usually evidenced by the Grant arriving in the Post.

 While the Probate Registries say to make them aware if there is a need for urgency in issuing the Grant.
 Even these so called “expedited applications” are taking many weeks.
 Add to that, there appears to be major delays in post even being logged in.
 It is nigh on impossible to get anyone to answer the telephone at the Registries and it is clear the system is buckling under the strain.

 A Grant is the legal authority required to carry out many of the Executor’s functions.
 Many property sales require a Grant to complete, and the delay is causing many Executors to lose buyers and incur additional costs.
 They also have to deal with frustrated beneficiaries who are waiting for an inheritance.
 Which feels as though it may never arrive, due to Executors being unable to access funds held in bank accounts, investments etc.

 Any sign of improvement?

-It has also recently been announced that regional Probate Registries are to close imminently, in order to cut costs, with no clear plan as to how the applications are going to be dealt with moving forward.
-There is also real concern in the legal profession that well-trained staff and experts will be lost as part of the process, giving rise to the potential for mistakes to arise and potentially vital legal processes and issues being missed, leading to increased fraud and tax evasion.
+It has also recently been announced that regional Probate Registries are to close imminently, in order to cut costs.
+With no clear plan as to how the applications are going to be dealt with moving forward.
+There is also real concern in the legal profession that well-trained staff and experts will be lost as part of the process.
+Giving rise to potential mistakes and potentially vital legal processes and issues being missed.
+Leading to increased fraud and tax evasion.

 If you need a Grant of Representation, particularly if a property sale is pending, you should take urgent advice on obtaining the Grant to ensure matters are put in hand as quickly as possible.